 You will have to restart your system in order for the changes to take effect.
 This command can be run about 3 times consecutively after the original activation period has expired and this amounts to a period of 120 days.

-Slmgr -xpr: To display the expiration date of the current license, run the following command.
-This is only useful for a Windows system activated from an organization’s KMS server, as retail licenses and multiple activation keys result in a perpetual license that won’t expire.
+To display the expiration date of the current license, run the following command.
+This information is specifically relevant to a Windows system activated through an organization’s KMS (Key Management Service) server.

-– As you can see below, I do not have a license and my Windows and it is currently in the “Notification Mode”.
-What this means is that the windows system has changed to being in a “grace period” and the system is running without being fully activated.
-See Slmgr rearm above for how to extend your license validity.
+However, as you can see below, I do not have a license, and my Windows is currently in “Notification Mode”.
+This situation implies that the Windows system has entered a “grace period,” and it’s currently running without full activation.
+For a solution, see Slmgr rearm above for how to extend your license validity.

 Perform slmgr (Windows Activation) actions on remote devices